mananshika01/2024-Fall-Candy/README.md

 Param 1: Run CIM in Brake mode

 ### Basic
-Req 1: All: Display state of Digital Input Sensor to console (not pressed = false, pressed = true)
+Req 1: All: Display state of Limit Switch Sensor to console (not pressed = false, pressed = true)

 Req 2: All: Read pigeon heading, and display the heading on shuffleboard